 University Chapel takes place on Mondays and Wednesdays during the Fall and Spring semesters.
 It is held during Chapel Break at 10:30 am in the Karen Hille Phillips Center (Mondays on the 2nd floor and Wednesdays on the 3rd floor/Ness Family Chapel).

-Monday’s service (“Monday Word”) is a chapel service open to all and led by students, faculty and staff of color that is rooted in multicultural faith traditions, praise & worship, and opportunities for prayer and expression.
+Monday’s service (“Monday Word”) is a chapel service open to all and is rooted in Black church traditions and includes praise & worship, and opportunities for prayer and expression.